eclipse-archived/ceylon-lang.org/documentation/1.0/reference/structure/parameter-list.md

   star (`*`) followed by the parameter name.
   From within the method or class the parameter has the type [`T[]`](../type#Sequential).
   A possibly-empty variadic parameter's defaulted value is implictly empty.
-* Non-empty variadic parameters allow the method to be
-  [invoked](../../expression/invocation) with the caller specifying one or more arguments for that parameter.
+* Non-empty variadic parameters allow the method to be [invoked](../../expression/invocation) with the caller specifying one or more arguments for that parameter.
 Syntactically, non-empty variadic parameters are declared as a type name followed by plus (`+`) followed by the parameter name.
   From within the method or class the parameter has the type [`Sequence<T>`](../type#Sequence).
-  A non-empty variadic parameter doesn't have a defaulted value, and none of the preceding parameters may be defaulted.
+  A non-empty variadic parameter doesn't have a defaulted value, and none of the preceding parameters may be [defaulted](#defaulted_parameters).

-For example, a variadic method `variadic` declared like this
+For example

 <!-- try: -->
     void variadic(String s, Integer* i) {